 Exercise 4: Measure your flight distance through proxemics

-Ecologists define flight distance as the risk and distance that an animal will allow a predator before the animal initiates escape behaviour.
+Ecologists define flight distance as the risk and distance that an animal will allow a predator before the animal initiates escape behavior.

 In terms of situational awareness, how close can you let a potential human predator into your proximity before you need to initiate flight or fight behavior?
 This is an especially important concept for police and security personnel.
 Maintaining the correct “interview distance” may save you from a bad encounter with an unseen blade.